-6. What does a typical course load look like for math students?
+8. What is a typical course load for math students?

 All math majors should be taking at least one math class per quarter for the first two years.
 By their junior year, students should be taking two to three major courses per quarter.
 These are just recommendations.
-Schedules vary depending on students' interests and students can take more if they feel they are up for the challenge.
+Schedules and course load will vary depending on students' interests and level.

-7. How big are the class sizes for math courses?
+9. How big are the math courses?

 Lower division courses usually have a capacity of 210 students in each the lecture (35 students per discussion).
-Upper division courses are usually have a capacity of 40 students in each lecture.
+Upper division courses usually have a capacity of 40 students in each lecture.

-8. What if a math course I planned to take is full during my enrollment appointment time?
+10. What if a math course I planned to take is full during my enrollment appointment?